 For example, astronauts can lose muscle and bone mass after just a few days in space.
 The body becomes weak when it is no longer subject to the constant pull of gravity.

 Though not as extreme, a similar process of muscle degradation happens back on Earth.
-If your day is primarily spent in front of a desk, on a couch, or behind a steering wheel, your muscles aren’t getting the stimulation they need to stay healthy.
+If your day is primarily spent at a desk, on a couch, or behind a steering wheel, your muscles aren’t getting the stimulation they need to stay healthy.
 And it only gets worse with time.
 People who are physically inactive can lose as much as 5 percent of their muscle mass per decade after age 30.

 Muscles grow when they’re met with a challenge.
 When we repeatedly lift a weight or do enough pushups, working beyond what is comfortable, it causes minor trauma and injury in the muscle tissue.
 The body adapts in response to this trauma by forging muscle fibers that are stronger, thicker, and more resilient.

 In addition to brute strength, building muscle requires adequate rest.
 Once you’ve worked your muscles to their limit, they need some time to repair and recover.
 That’s why seasoned lifters schedule a day or two off in their training regimen.

 Exercises designed to increase muscle mass have been around since the earliest known civilizations.
 Ancient Chinese soldiers were required to do strength training, and athletes from many old cultures lifted stones, sandbags, and other heavy objects in pursuit of a more powerful body.